LucaPaccard/Projet_Multi_4GP/README.md

 ### Functions related to the usage of the camera :

-The following functions enable to turn the camera on, and to start to display the video on the GUI.
+The following functions enable to turn the camera on, and to start displaying the video on the GUI.

 This function turn the camera on.